flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/README.md

 </details>

+## 🚀 Getting Started & Running Locally

+For a complete guide on setting up your local environment and running this project, please see the `Wiki` tab in this repository.

 ## 🔑 Licensing

-This `Flutter News App Mobile Client` package is an integral part of the [**Flutter News App Full Source Code Toolkit**](https://github.com/flutter-news-app-full-source-code).
-For comprehensive details regarding licensing, including trial and commercial options for the entire toolkit, please refer to the main toolkit organization page.

-## 🚀 Getting Started & Running Locally

-For a complete guide on setting up your local environment, running the mobile client, and understanding the configuration, please see the **[Local Setup Guide](https://flutter-news-app-full-source-code.github.io/docs/mobile-client/local-setup/)** in our official documentation.
+This source code is licensed for commercial use and is provided for local evaluation.
+A **Lifetime Commercial License** is required for any production or public-facing application.

+Please visit the main [Flutter News App Full Source Code Toolkit](https://github.com/flutter-news-app-full-source-code) organization page to review the full license terms and to purchase.